litmuschaos/litmus-docs/website/docs/user-guides/schedule-workflow.md

 ## 1. Choose target agent

 This is the first step in workflow creation.
 In this step, you can select a target agent where the chaos workflow will be scheduled.
-These agents consist the CRDs and the required resources to run a chaos workflow.
+These agents consist of the CRDs and the required resources to run a chaos workflow.
 While installing the Litmus Portal, a default agent named **Self Agent** is created.

 <figure>